 Instructions

-- Blend your strawberries in a food processor and then add your yogurt, sugar, and honey.
+- Blend your strawberries in a food processor or blender and then add your yogurt, sugar, and honey.
 Blend well.

-- Add the granola and blend again.
+- Add the granola if you would like to add that and fold together with a spoon.
 Fill your Dixie cups about 2/3 of the way full and cover with foil.

-- Fold the foil over the cup and insert the popsicle stick about 3/4 of the way down into the cup, freeze for at least 2 hours.
+- Fold the foil over the cup and insert the popsicle stick about 3/4 of the way down into the cup, freeze for at least 2 hours or until hard.
 When frozen peel the cup off and enjoy!

 I love how simple and good these look.
 Plus kids would love these.